Benefits and realistic goals

 Short answers for patients

-What are the most realistic benefits of peptide therapy?
+What are the main benefits of peptide therapy?

 Are compounded peptide medications FDA-approved?

-No. Compounded medications are not FDA-approved finished drug products.
-They may be prescribed for an individual patient when clinically appropriate, but patients should understand the pathway, pharmacy source, labeling, instructions, and follow-up plan.
+No. Compounded finished medications are not FDA-approved drug products.
+They may be prescribed for an individual patient when clinically appropriate and legally available, but patients should understand the pharmacy source, label, storage instructions, follow-up plan, and evidence limits.